reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 }
 ````

-Further, we also need to enable the bean overriding feature in our `application.yml` file as below:
+Further, we also need to **enable the bean overriding feature** in our `application.yml` file as below:
 ````text
   spring.main.allow-bean-definition-overriding=true
 ````
-This will help us override the beans for out test configuration.
+This will help us override the beans for our test configuration.
 To understand how this works, refer to [this article](https://reflectoring.io/spring-boot-testconfiguration/).

-Now in order to get timezone specific information, we can use
+Now in order to get **timezone specific information**, we can use:
 ````java
 OffsetDateTime current = OffsetDateTime.now(clock);
 ````

-Further, we could also fix the clock to set it to a particular instant in a timezone
+Further, we could also **fix the clock to set it to a particular instant in a timezone**:
 ````java
 Clock.fixed(Instant.parse("2022-11-08T09:10:20.00Z"), ZoneId.of("Europe/Berlin"));
 ````
 With this set, `OffsetDateTime.now(clock)` will always return the same time.

-To always apply the default system timezone, we could use:
+To **always apply the default system timezone**, we could use:
 ````java
 Clock.systemDefaultZone();
 ````

 By setting the clock parameter, testing the same application in different timezones, with or without DST becomes much easier.

-We can then use some assertions in our tests to make sure the conversions are according to the testing timezones
+We can then use some assertions in our tests to make sure the conversions are according to the configured timezones.

 ````java
     @Test